aosabook/500lines/dagoba/chapter.md

 }
 ```

+[program counter is like a head that moves forward or backward. it's a kind of turing machine. it reads the current entry, possibly changing it (the state), and then moves either forward or backward. very simple.]

 Ah, much better!
 Now we see where it all fits in.
 That makes perfect sense!

 Let's move on to something very intriguing: the pipetypes.